MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

    the :program:`kill` command.
 When mpd is restarted, it will read the state file and restore the state of mpd (including the playlist).

-restore_paused <yes or no>
-   Put MPD into pause mode instead of starting playback after startup.

-port <port>
-   This specifies the port that mpd listens on.
-The default is 6600.

 follow_outside_symlinks <yes or no>
   Control if MPD will follow symbolic links pointing outside the music dir.
 You must recreate the database after changing this option.
 The default is "yes".